Get News & Updates Directly To Your Inbox

 But there are some warning signs you can watch for, including:

 Some people may avoid a colonoscopy because it sounds painful.
-But the test is quick and painless.
-You are asleep during the procedure, and it takes less than an hour.
+But since you're asleep during the procedure, it doesn't cause most people discomfort, and it takes less than an hour.

 Early detection by screening is key.
 Catching it early gives you a better chance at successful treatment.
-And colorectal screening is one of the preventive services available to you at no cost.* Talk to your doctor about what screening options are best for you.
+Talk to your doctor about what screening options are best for you.

 These healthy lifestyle tips may help to protect you from colon cancer: